SarahBourgeois/Unlock_Smartphone_Bootloader/README.md

  Step 3 : launch the .bat file
 ===========================================
 Really simple step :
-- double click on the file names "unlocked_your_phone.bat" (don't change its path)
+- double click on the file names "unlocked_your_phone.bat" (don't change its path) include in the zip folder (release project you have to download)
 - and follow the explications !

 Unlock good :) !